numerical-mooc/numerical-mooc/README.md

+﻿Hello EveryOne!
+I am Picklu, a mooc lerarner of this course.
 #Practical Numerical Methods in Python

 A multi-campus, connected course (plus MOOC) on numerical methods for differential equations in science and engineering.
 Collaboratively developed by: